atbeesley/algos_shop/README.md

 ```
 NODE_ENV = development
 PORT = 5000
-MONGO_URI =
+MONGO_URI = **your mongoDB URI**
 JWT_SECRET = 123456
 ```
-For the Mongo URI, use the URI to connect to your MongoDB (either running in your local environment or in MongoDB Atlas - be sure to have one of these options set up).
+For the Mongo URI, set its value to the URI you use to connect to your MongoDB (either running in your local environment or in MongoDB Atlas - be sure to have one of these options set up beforehand if you have not already done so).

 ## Backend setup